-Regular osmosis involves liquids — for instance, water — passing through a semipermeable membrane.
+Regular osmosis is a process that filters liquids — most commonly water — by having them flow through a semipermeable membrane.

-Think of this membrane as similar to mosquito netting — it only allows some compounds to pass through it.
-For instance, air can pass through the mesh, but mosquitoes and other insects can’t.
+This membrane functions like a mosquito net — it only allows certain materials through it.
+For example, air can pass through the mesh of a mosquito net, but mosquitoes and other insects can’t.

 Regular vs. Reverse Osmosis

-With reverse osmosis, the semipermeable membrane is under pressure.
-The pressure gets applied from the higher-concentration side, where all the unwanted compounds are (3).
+In reverse osmosis, the semipermeable membrane has pressure applied to it from the higher-concentration side, where the contaminants are (2).

-When enough pressure is applied, osmosis will occur in reverse.
-The water can’t naturally gravitate towards the higher-concentration side.
-Instead, it’s forced through the membrane, leaving the undesirable compounds behind.
+If enough pressure is applied, osmosis will occur in reverse.
+The purified water can’t be drawn back towards the higher-concentration side.
+Instead, it is forced away from the membrane after passing through it, leaving the unwanted compounds behind.